 11. Visit the spa

 Spa services are available.
-They are expensive, at least not in my budget, but every now and then it’s a nice treat.
-I have friends that cruise just for the spa.
-If that’s your thing, cruise on!
+They are expensive, at least not in my budget, but it’s a nice treat every now and then.
+I have friends that cruise just for the spa if that’s your thing, cruise on!
 A cruise vacation is a perfect time to pamper yourself.
-Gym and sauna are available to all guests.
+The gym and sauna are available to all guests.

 12. Cruise casinos

 Time to hit the casino and gamble!
-Then there are some cruisers that simply cruise to gamble.
+Then some cruisers cruise to gamble.
 You may be one of them!
-If you gamble enough, they may comp your next cruise.
+They may comp your next cruise if you gamble enough or even a little.
+We barely gambled on a Celebrity Equinox cruise, and yet we receive comp cruise offers all the time for select sailings.

-Make sure to sign up with the Casino Players Club on your first night.
+Sign up with the Casino Players Club on your first night.
 So far, we haven’t hit it big on a cruise.
-However, I have a close friend every time she cruises, she hits a jackpot.
-Good luck!
+However, our cruise expert and friend, Kim, hits some sort of jackpot every time she cruises.

 *Please play responsibly.